 2. Labradoodle

 The Labradoodle dog breed originates in Australia and was first bred in the 1950s.
-Originally they weren’t a popular dog breed, but today the Labrador Retriever and Poodle mix are in high demand in the United States as a family and companion pet.
-This is another very popular doodle breed because the Labrador Retriever is the #1 most popular in the world according to the AKC.
+While they weren’t originally a very popular dog breed, now the Labrador Retriever and Poodle mix is in high demand!
+The Labrador Retriever consistently ranks #1 as the most popular dog breed worldwide, so it’s not hard to see why the Labradoodle is a popular pet.
 They are friendly, intelligent, active, and feature a fluffy, curly, shaggy coat that doesn’t shed.

-Adult Labradoodles usually stand 24” inches tall and can weigh up to 70 pounds depending on which size you pick.
-Remember, if they are bred with a toy Poodle, they will be much smaller in size.
+Adult Labradoodles usually stand 24 inches tall and can weigh up to 70 pounds depending on which size you pick.
+If they are bred with smaller Poodles, such as a toy Poodle, they will be much smaller in size.
 Additionally, Labradoodles come in several different coat colors.
-We wrote an extensive article on the various Labradoodle coat colors, but the most common colors are red, cream, chocolate.
+We wrote an extensive article on the various Labradoodle coat colors, but the most common colors are red, cream, and chocolate.
 You can find more exotic Labradoodle colors such as parti, black and white, or phantom as well.

-The Labradoodle is very close to the Goldendoodle in terms of doodle popularity.
+The Labradoodle is very close to the Goldendoodle in terms of Doodle popularity.
 These are definitely two of the most popular hybrid dog breeds in the entire world.
-Moreover, it’s very difficult to actually tell the difference between the Labradoodle and Goldendoodle.
-You can’t go wrong with either breed.
+Moreover, it’s very difficult to tell the difference between Labradoodles and Goldendoodles.
+You can’t go wrong with either Doodle breed.

 3. Bernedoodle

-Loyal, intelligent, gentle, and goofy, the Bernedoodle is a crossbreed of a Poodle with a Bernese Mountain dog.
-This adorable multicolored coated breed is not ideal for dog shows but is an excellent companion that will follow you anywhere.
-If you’re looking for a doodle breed that is calmer than the Goldendoodle or Labradoodle, you should definitely look into a Bernedoodle.
+Loyal, intelligent, gentle, and goofy, the Bernedoodle is a crossbreed of a Poodle and a Bernese Mountain dog.
+This adorable multicolored coated breed is an excellent companion that will follow you anywhere.
+If you’re looking for a doodle breed that is calmer than the Goldendoodle or Labradoodle, you should look into a Bernedoodle.

-Adult Bernedoodles are also typically bigger than a Goldendoodle or Labradoodle.
-They weigh between 20 and 90 pounds and can stand up to 23” inches from the shoulder.
+Adult Bernedoodles are also typically bigger than the Goldendoodle or Labradoodle.
+They weigh between 20 and 90 pounds and can stand up to 23 inches in height from the shoulder.
 Female Bernedoodles are often smaller than males.
 In addition, the weight of your Bernedoodle highly depends on the weight of the parent dogs.
-We have an extensive article on the various Bernedoodle sizes including micro, mini, medium, and standard sizes.
+We have an extensive article on the various Bernedoodle sizes, including micro, mini, medium, and standard sizes.

 Sweet and cuddly, Bernedoodles also make great couch potato buddies and are playful with kids.
 If you’re looking for a tri-color dog that is typically more relaxed than a Goldendoodle or Labradoodle, then a Bernedoodle is the best doodle breed.